 Impact Justification Site Rationale for determination of LSE Conclusion Klaverbank SCI No overlap between European site and ECR corridor search area or array area (see Figure 6.1).
-No LSE The presence of foundation structures, associated scour protection and cable protection may introduce changes to the North Norfolk Sandbanks and Saturn Reef cSAC Significant overlap between European site (and assumed presence of qualifying features) and the ECR corriodor search area.
+No LSE The presence of foundation structures, associated scour protection and cable protection may introduce changes to the North Norfolk Sandbanks and Saturn Reef SAC Significant overlap between European site (and assumed presence of qualifying features) and the ECR corriodor search area.
 Minor overlap with the array area (see Figure 6.1).
 Potential for LSE local hydrodynamic and wave regime, resulting in changes to the sediment transport pathways and associated effects Haisborough, Hammond and Winterton SAC Partial overlap between European site (and assumed presence of qualifying features) and the ECR corriodor search area.
 No overlap with the array area (see Figure 6.1).
-Potential for LSE Changes in physical processes on benthic ecology.
+Potential for LSE Changes in physical on benthic ecology.
 Some benthic species and communities may be more vulnerable to reductions in water flow if the decrease The Wash and North Norfolk Coast SAC Partial overlap between European site (and assumed presence of qualifying features) and the ECR corriodor search area.
 No overlap with the array area (see Figure 6.1).
-Potential for LSE processes is sufficient to reduce the availability of suspended food particles, and consequently inhibit feeding and growth.
+Potential for LSE - is sufficient to reduce the availability of suspended food particles, and consequently inhibit feeding and growth.
 Inner Dowsing, Race Bank and North Ridge cSAC Minor overlap between European site (and assumed presence of qualifying features) and the ECR corriodor search area.
 No overlap with the array area (see Figure 6.1).
 Potential for LSE Scour and increases in flow rates can similarly change the characteristics of the sediment potentially making the local habitat less suitable for some species.
 Klaverbank SCI Partial overlap between European site (and assumed presence of qualifying features) and the array area.
 No overlap with the ECR corridor search area (see Figure 6.1).
-Potential for LSE Temporary disturbance/alteration of seabed habitats may occur during the operation and maintenance phase of Hornsea Three as a result of maintenance operations.
-The impacts associated with these operations are likely to be similar in nature to those associated with the North Norfolk Sandbanks and Saturn Reef cSAC Significant overlap between European site (and assumed presence of qualifying features) and ECR corridor search area.
+Potential for LSE Temporary disturbance/alteration of North Norfolk Sandbanks and Saturn Reef cSAC Significant overlap between European site (and assumed presence of qualifying features) and ECR corridor search area.
 Assumes maintenance activity in ECR corridor search area.
 No overlap with the array area (see Figure 6.1).
-Potential for LSE .
+Potential for LSE seabed nabilities may occur during the operation and maintenance phase of homeon Thang as a regult of maintained.
 Haisborough, Hammond and Winterton SAC No overlap between European site and ECR corridor search area or array area (see Figure 6.1).
-No LSE Temporary seabed disturbance The Wash and North Norfolk Coast SAC Some overlap between European site (and assumed presence of qualifying features) and offshore ECR corridor search area.
+No LSE reniporary seabed disturbance operations.
+The impacts associated with these operations are likely to be similar in nature to those associated with the The Wash and North Norfolk Coast SAC Some overlap between European site (and assumed presence of qualifying features) and offshore ECR corridor search area.
 Assumes maintenance activity in ECR corridor search area.
 No overlap with the array area (Figure 6.1).
-Potential for LSE construction phase although of reduced magnitude.
+Potential for LSE magnitude.
 Inner Dowsing, Race Bank and North Ridge cSAC No overlap between European site and ECR corridor search area or the array area (see Figure 6.1).
 No LSE Klaverbank SCI No overlap between European site and ECR corridor search area or array area (see Figure 6.1).
 No LSE Accidental There is a risk of accidental pollution releases from vessels, vehicles, North Norfolk Sandbanks and Saturn Reef cSAC A number of mitigation measures and best practice approaches will be implemented during operations and maintenance activities to No LSE pollution machinery and offshore fuel storage tanks during the operation and maintenance Haisborough, Hammond and Winterton SAC reduce potential impacts associated with accidental pollution events.
 This will include reference to published guidelines and best No LSE